World Class IT

 World Class IT: Why Businesses Succeed When IT Triumphs is a 2009 IT management book by Peter A. High that aims to provide a framework by which CIOs and other executives can promote IT within a business.
-High outlines five principles that align IT with business strategy and allow companies to monitor and improve IT's performance.
-The book highlights a 2000s trend that views IT as a digital nervous system that delivers corporate thinking to business units, partners and customers.
+High outlines five principles which align IT with business strategy and allow companies to monitor and improve IT's performance.
+The book highlights a 2000s trend that views IT as a digital nervous system which delivers corporate thinking to business units, partners and customers.
 Since the 2009 publication, the book has also been published in Mandarin and Korean editions.